PrimeThirty7/apache2-scripting/README.md

 # apache2-scripting
 ## Apache2 Script Ready Web Server

+**Please note - this isn't ready for production use.
+It is suitable for internal testing at most.**

 This docker image is based on the php-apache2 image, with minor changes to support Python, PHP and Perl scripts.
 It is not meant for production use, more of a simple repeatable base dockerised environment for hosting scripts whilst being developed.

 The document root by default is /var/www/html with scripts also beind available in /var/www/cgi-bin.
 By default if you don't map a local directory into those paths, you will be treated with a Default Page, based loosely on the original provided by Debian (and then modified by Ubuntu) used by the Apache2 package management team.